DerwenAI/strwythura/README.md

 <details>
   <summary><h2>Demo Part 1: Entity Resolution</h2></summary>

-We run _entity resolution_ (ER) to produce entities and relations from _structured data sources_, which tend to be more reliable than those extracted from unstructured content.
+Run _entity resolution_ (ER) to produce entities and relations from _structured data sources_, which tend to be more reliable than those extracted from unstructured content.